SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 The header lines for a notification are as follows (separated by `\n` newlines):

 * Required message identifier for message acknowledgement.
 This opaque value is an encoded binary 64 bit value.
-It must be returned as part of the acknowledgement for the notification as described below.
+  After the consumer has finished processing a notification, it _must_ be send this header back to the server to [acknowledge the notification](../notifications/#notification-acknowledgements).

-* The notification description on the second header line.
+* The [notification description](../notifications/#notification-description-header) on the second header line.
 This is a string describing what type of notification this is and its source.
 Measurements ("measurements"), events ("events") and alarms ("alarms") are examples of notifications, as are inventory creates, updates and deletes ("managedObjects").
 There is a direct correspondence with realtime notifications which features similar notification descriptions.
 These are not enumerated here and are expected to increase in number in the future.
 For REST API notifications, they follow a 3 part format, separated by "/".
 More details on notification descriptions is given below.

 * An action string is the third header.
 Examples are CREATE, UPDATE and DELETE.
 More actions may be added in the future.
 Together with the notification type they describe the logical event that generated the notification, such as a CREATE of an alarm or measurement.